What types of bunion surgery are there?

 What is the best bunion surgery?

 The best bunion surgery depends on the severity of the deformity and the specific needs of the patient.
-Minimally invasive surgery, known to cause less pain and allow faster recovery, is often preferred for less severe cases.
+Minimally invasive surgery, known to cause less pain and allow for faster recovery, is often preferred for less severe cases.
 Techniques such as osteotomy and arthrodesis are reserved for more complicated cases where more significant correction is required.

 When is it best to have bunion surgery?